canonical/ubuntu-pro-docs/subscription-management.rst

 Manage your account details
 ---------------------------

-If you need to update your billing address, VAT number or other account details, click the menu button *Billing and users* above *Your subscriptions* in the Ubuntu Pro dashboard, then select *Invoices*:
+If you need to update your billing address, VAT number or other account details, click the menu button *Billing and users* in the Ubuntu Pro dashboard, then select *Invoices*:

 On the Invoices page, click *Edit billing details* and update your information as required.